apollographql/apollo-ios/CodegenProposal.md

 While a `TypeCase` only provides the additional selections that should be selected for its specific type, a `RootSelectionSet` guarantees that all fields for itself and its nested type cases are selected.
 When considering a specific `TypeCase`, all fields will be selected either by the root selection set, a fragment spread, the type case itself, or another compatible `TypeCase` on the root selection set.

 For this reason, only a `RootSelectionSet` can be executed by a `GraphQLExecutor`.
-Executing a non-root `SelectionSet` would result in fields from its parent `RootSelectionSet` not being collected into the `ResponseDict` for the `SelectionSet`'s data.
+Executing a non-root `SelectionSet` would result in fields from its parent `RootSelectionSet` not being collected into the `DataDict` for the `SelectionSet`'s data.

 ## Handling Unknown Types